 Economic Engine for San Benito County

-Development of Strada Verde will provide high-paying jobs and new local revenues, without burdening San Benito County taxpayers, thereby providing our County with the 21st-century economic engine that will benefit our future generations for years to come.
+Development of Strada Verde will provide high-paying jobs and new local revenues, without burdening San Benito County taxpayers, thereby providing our County with a 21st-century economic engine that will benefit our future generations for years to come.

 Jobs for Today and Tomorrow